microsoft/AdaptiveCards/specs/explorations/extensions/README.md

 - links to those packages
 - how the schema is extended
 - how Hosts configure it
+- can we add automatic fallback support?
+E.g., an extension that adds support for a new element called `Input.RichText` could fallback to `Input.Text`
 - any other extension dependencies?

 ```json